Simple Sponge Cake Recipe

 Line an 8-inch round cake pan (at least 2" tall) lined with foil or parchment and spray with nonstick spray.
 Alternatively, you can brush room temperature butter on the inside of the pan, then dust it with flour, knocking out the excess to make the surface non-stick.

-Fold in dry ingredients: add the dry ingredients into the whipped eggs in halves, carefully folding with a spatula forming the number 8 with each stroke.
-Do not overfold or the cake will be dense and doughy.
-Just fold enough to barely incorporate the flour.
+6. Fold in dry ingredients: add the dry ingredients into the whipped eggs in halves, carefully folding with a spatula, forming the number 8 with each stroke.
+Do not overfold, or the cake will be dense and doughy.
+Just fold enough to incorporate the flour barely.

-The easiest method: attach these two cake leveler pieces on two opposing ends of the knife blade, then just cut the cake horizontally by moving the knife back and forth in a back and forth motion while keeping the knife perpendicular to the surface.
-The levelers will ensure that the knife stays level all throughout the cutting.
+The easiest method: attach these two cake leveler pieces on two opposing ends of the knife blade, then just cut the cake horizontally by moving the knife back and forth in a back-and-forth motion while keeping the knife perpendicular to the surface.
+The levelers will ensure that the blade stays level throughout the cutting.

 Recipe Notes